 CGI is the world’s fifth-largest independent IT and business process services firm, specializing in high-end business and IT consulting, systems integration, application development and more.
 CGI developed a solution that securely connects ThyssenKrupp’s “things” — the thousands of sensors and systems in its elevators that monitor everything from motor temperature to shaft alignment, cab speed and door functioning; the data they gather; and PCs and mobile devices used by its workforce of technicians — to the cloud with Microsoft Azure Intelligent Systems Service.

 ThyssenKrupp can now use the Intelligent Systems Service to capture that data, transmit it into the cloud and combine it into a single dashboard that serves up two basic types of data: alarms that indicate an immediate issue, and events, which are stored and used for management.
 “This is a difference in time criticality, and Intelligent Systems Service handles both, which is important,” says John Hicklin, principal Internet of Things consultant for CGI.
 The solution provides technicians instant diagnostic capabilities, using Power BI for Office 365 for rich, real-time data visualization — a powerful new tool in ThyssenKrupp’s maintenance arsenal.

 Now, instead of just reacting to a failure alarm, technicians can use real-time data to define a needed repair before a breakdown happens.
-And, thanks to a two-way flow of data, technicians can remotely put an elevator into diagnostics mode, or they can send it to another floor.
 It all adds up to less time traveling, better efficiency and reduced costs.

 The virtual troubleshooter